GUIDEd Agents: Enhancing Navigation Policies through Task-Specific Uncertainty Abstraction in Localization-Limited

 \section{Experiments}

-\textit{Motivating scenario: }Consider a stealth reconnaissance mission where an autonomous vehicle must navigate through previously unexplored waters.
-The vehicle can either rely on passive, noisy sensors or risk detection by activating high-precision GPS.
-Each GPS usage increases the chance of compromising the mission, yet completing the assigned tasks requires maintaining sufficient localization accuracy in critical regions.
+\textit{Motivating scenario: }Consider a stealth mission where an autonomous surface vehicle (ASV) must navigate through previously unexplored waters.
+The ASV can either rely on noisy sensors or activate high-precision GPS.
+Each GPS fix incurs a penalty because it increases the chance of detection, yet completing the mission requires maintaining sufficient localization accuracy in critical regions.

-To evaluate GUIDEd agents in such challenging scenarios, we conduct experiments using an autonomous surface vehicle (ASV) in real-world, previously unseen environments.
-The ASV is tasked with executing a set of navigation tasks that it has never encountered during training.
-Operating in a GPS-constrained setting, the ASV must strategically manage its localization resources: by default, it relies on passive sensors providing noisy position estimates, but can request precise GPS fixes at the cost of increased mission risk.
-The experimental setup is designed to capture realistic operational constraints \cite{puthumanaillam2024comtraq, 4f} where robots must balance competing objectives.
-Relying solely on noisy localization can lead to task failure in regions requiring precision, while excessive use of GPS not only increases mission costs but could compromise stealth objectives.